-The United Nations University Institute in Macau will organize the Technology and Innovation for the Sustainable Development Goals (SDGs) Summit in celebration of the World Telecommunication and Information Society Day on May 17.
+On May 17, the United Nations University Institute in Macau organized the Technology and Innovation for the Sustainable Development Goals (SDGs) Summit in celebration of the World Telecommunication and Information Society Day.

-As the only United Nations (UN) presence in Macau, UNU Macau aims to bring together government, academia, private sector, and NGOs to share their experiences in advancing the SDGs, examine the SDGs’ roles in Macau’s strategic development plan, and explore collaborative opportunities particularly in the areas of digital technologies for the SDGs.
-In doing so, we hope to raise awareness about the SDGs and celebrate successes as well as learn from the challenges in implementing the SDGs in Macau.
-The Summit will be organized around the five Ps of the SDGs: People, Prosperity, Peace, Partnership and Planet.
+The event brought together 102 participants from various sectors including the government, academia, private sector, and NGOs to share their experiences in advancing the SDGs, examine the SDGs’ roles in Macau’s strategic development plan, and explore collaborative opportunities particularly in the areas of digital technologies for the SDGs.
+The Summit was organized around the five Ps of the SDGs: People, Prosperity, Peace, Partnership and Planet.
+We hope to continue to raise awareness about the SDGs and celebrate successes as well as learn from the challenges in implementing the SDGs in Macau.

 The views and/or opinions expressed at the summit are those of the speakers and do not reflect in any way the views and/or opinions of the United Nations University.